Maryland Residency Verification

 - Proof graduation from a Maryland high school within the academic year of enrollment at the College.

 A foreign national admitted to the United States as a temporary student or on a non-immigrant visa may not be considered a resident.
-Undocumented non-immigrants are not considered residents and do not qualify for instate tuition.
+However, some undocumented non-immigrants may qualify for instate tuition under the Maryland Dream Act or the Deferred Action for Childhood Arrivals (DACA), evidence of Immigration status must be submitted to the Admissions Office.
 Holders of the following visas do not qualify for instate tuition: B, C, D, F, H-2, H-3, J, M, O-2, P and Q.For information on other visa categories contact the Admissions Office, Liberty Campus, Student Affairs Building, Room MNB 02 or call 410-462-8300.

 Any international student whose residence status is unclear may contact the Admissions Office.
 Proof of legal United States Citizenship and Immigration Visa Status is required to receive instate tuition.